 Without treatment, thyroid storm is universally fatal.
 With treatment, the mortality is still as high as 20-50%.1

-Salicylates should be avoided in thyroid storm.
+Salicylates should be avoided.
 They can make the thyrotoxicosis worse by decreasing binding to thyroid binding protein and therefore increasing levels of free T4 and T3.1

-Most sources seem to advise against giving empiric antibiotics in thyroid storm.1 However, we are generally working with limited information in the emergency department.
+Most sources seem to advise against giving empiric antibiotics.1 However, we are generally working with limited information in the emergency department.
 If the patient is febrile and altered, I think antibiotics should be given up front and then sorted out later.

 There are clinical criteria for thyroid storm.
 A score of 45 or more is highly suggestive of thyroid storm.
 A score of less than 25 makes thyroid storm unlikely.
 The grey area in between is exactly that, grey area, but could represent impending thyroid storm.2,3